I’m very pleased to announce that a little program of mine called

 peculiar feature: Its entire body was wrapped by a mutex lock/unlock

-clause of a function-static mutex PTHREAD_MUTEX_INITIALIZER, like
+clause of a function-static mutex PTHREAD_MUTEX_INITIALIZER

 this: